Partial domain adaptation enables cross domain cell type annotation between scRNA-seq and snRNA-seq: Experimental Results

 In the previous section, we introduced the hyperparameter $C$, which is the initial cluster for the Gaussian mixture model.
 However, the prior knowledge of the real number of clusters in the target dataset is unknown.
 Our proposed method is capable of dynamically selecting the appropriate number of clusters after being given the hyperparameters.
 Therefore, we conducted a sensitivity analysis on the hyperparameter $C$ to see whether there is extreme fluctuation in the performance when different hyperparameters $C$ are given.

 A total of six cross-domain cell type annotation experiments are included in the analysis.
-The experimental results shown in Figure \ref{sensitive} that on most occasions, ScNucAdapt is insensitive to the hyperparameters.
+The experimental results shown in Figure \ref{sensitive} show that on most occasions, ScNucAdapt is insensitive to the hyperparameters.
 However, we noticed that there's a small fluctuation when conducting sensitive analysis on the immune bladder cell type from scRNA-seq to snRNA-seq, but the performance wasn't significantly degraded.
+The results suggest that ScNucAdapt can automatically adapt to diverse datasets without the need for extensive hyperparameter tuning, thereby improving its applicability in real-world cross-domain annotation between scRNA-seq and snRNA-seq.

-Overall, the results suggest that ScNucAdapt can automatically adapt to diverse datasets without the need for extensive hyperparameter tuning, thereby improving its applicability in real-world cross-domain annotation between scRNA-seq and snRNA-seq.
+Moreover, we conducted sensitivity analysis on the trade-off hyperparameter $\lambda$ following the six cross-domain cell type annotation experiments.
+The experimental results shown in Supplementary S1 Fig indicate that ScNucAdapt is not sensitive to the changes of the trade-off hyperparameter across a wide range of values.
+The model maintained stable performance for $\lambda$, demonstrating that the proposed method achieves consistent domain adaptation without requiring extensive hyperparameter tuning.